 So I didn’t know exactly what to expect when I arrived (since I’ve never booked accommodations through Airbnb before) however I had a really good 1st experience with Airbnb.

 The accommodations in Turks & Caicos are really expensive so Airbnb is a great way to obtain great value for a fraction of the cost.
 I’m all for finding a good deal!! ?
 Regardless of either option, you will definitely want to consider booking a place that has a kitchen.
-Mainly because you may find it’s better for you and your family if you cook some of your meals – instead of eating out all day everyday.
+Mainly because you may find it’s better for you and your family if you cook some of your meals – instead of eating out all day every day.

-Things to Do w/ Kids
+Things to do with Kids

 My little one and I pretty much just hung out at the pool and the beach the entire time we were in Providenciales.
-My focus was to unwind (as much as I could while travling with a toddler) and relax . . . and that’s just what we did!
+My focus was to unwind (as much as I could while traveling with a toddler) and relax . . . and that’s just what we did!
 If you have older kids and/or looking to get into a little more than just that there are lots to do with your kiddos: